jasnnh/SGDesign/README.md

 the PSP RAM was not enough for a big Multiplayer project.
 Eventually the project moved over to Love2D a windows Lua engine that could handle a bigger task.
 Love2D down the road had been ported to Mobile by members of it's community and this is what i currently have left of the project as my Harddrive eventually died leaving no files besides the site and preview video of the project.

+This project was mainly coded in Lua, the server was coded in VB6 (Visual Basic 6) using Winsocket for the server and Luasocket for the client.